Flèche bas

 €242K

-dedicated to training initiatives in 2024, through the aid programme and partnerships with training organisations
+allocated to training initiatives in 2024 through our aid programme and partnerships with training organisations

 Thumbnail of the video "A unique social model" with Tree Adams (USA), composer, play button in the center.